somabodonyi/dotnet-angular-app-test-1/README.md

-# dotnet-angular-app-test-1
-A repository for a new application with Angular frontend and .NET backend
+This repository is empty.
+Any task executed on it should be considered a new capability and needs to be created.